 Provide kids with opportunities to be active.
 Give them active toys and games, like bikes, skateboards, roller skates, scooters, jump ropes, balls and sports equipment.
 Always use safety equipment.

 When safe, let them walk or bike to places instead of by car.
-For example, your child can use their feet to get to school, a friend's house or the park.
+Walking or biking to school, a friend's house or the park is a great way to incorporate more exercise into their daily routine.

 While it may seem like your child is getting enough regular exercise, it is important to ensure they get plenty of physical activity.